See this important asset allocation analysis using ETFs now using a Free Library Card.

 A financial advisor might charge about 1% to recommend money managers to clients.
 The money managers often charge another 1%.
 This is on top of the ETF fees.
 The combined 2% in “service” fees is a HUGE barrier to overcome.

 Most people can manage an ETF portfolio very efficiently without having to overcome the layers of fees within the financial industry.
-Our solution is the ETF Tactical Trading service.
+Our solution is the ETF Global Trends ETF Strategy which provides our unique analysis of internal ETF holdings and provides us a significant edge.

 A Note To Beginning Investors